 2020 has been an incredibly long haul for so many people, and for so many reasons.
 But our 2020 has ended on a high note, and we find ourselves incredibly grateful for the support of our friends, family, my amazing team at Good Story Company, and all of you Kidlit readers out there who have followed my personal story over the last few years.

 How to hit the right emotional note to attract a reader—or melodramatic vs dramatic—is a key consideration of writing relatable fiction.
 It’s a juicy question!
-We want our readers to know that something BIG is happening, but we don’t want to lose them with purple prose.
+We want our readers to know that something BIG is happening, but we don’t want to lose them with violet prose.
 How can we pull this off?
 Read on!

 Melodramatic vs Dramatic, A Definition